Updated 06/12/21 with additional studies and best practices for reducing gender bias in the hiring process

 The task above could just have easily been ‘tell me a time when…’ questions.

 However, these backwards-looking questions require candidates to exaggerate their past achievements and in many cases, completely lie.

 By asking how they would approach a given scenario, irrelevant factors such as confidence and one’s ability to embellish their past experience are removed from the equation.

 Past the initial screening, gender bias in interviews is often due to how candidates ‘come across.’

 We know from the Heidi Roizen case study that even when identical, a male and female’s past achievements and personality will be perceived differently based on gender alone.

 Which is why we use forward-looking, hypothetical questions - to test skills over personality and accomplishments.

 Key takeaway: Ask forward-looking questions to mitigate biases around personality/ experience

 Have multiple interviewers and scoring criteria

 Using data is the most effective way to negate gut instinct (bias) from hiring.

 To use data to make decisions, you’ll first have to make sure you’re collecting it over the course of the process.

 Every work sample and interview question should have scoring criteria - a 1-5 star scale that details what a good, bad and average answer would look like.

-This will not only give you data to make decisions based on, but also reduces bias, since hirers will have a set benchmark against which to judge candidates.
+This will not only give you data to help make decisions, but will also reduce bias, since hirers will have a set benchmark against which to judge candidates.

 Here’s an example work sample with scoring criteria:

 We're in the process of reaching out to management consulting firms as part of this week's marketing campaign:

-Draft an email to the Head of HR, introducing Applied, and trying to arrange an introductory call.
+Draft an email to the Head of HR, introducing Applied, and try to arrange an introductory call.

 # 5 Stars